The strong growth of 2017 continued in 2018. In 2017, DEN Group doubled its staff to nearly 500 people, and exceeded this figure in 2018.

-During the accounting period of 2017, DEN Group acquired the log house manufacturer Finnlamelli Oy and Talliosake, a provider of premises for storage, work, and leisure.
-In January 2018, the group further expanded its service offering by acquiring PohjanTeko and PohjanGeo that provide earthworks construction and planning services, and which makes it possible for DEN to offer, under one roof, all the services related to building your own home, from planning to site preparation, and every step of the way until your completed turnkey single-family home is ready.
+In January 2018, the group further expanded its service offering by acquiring PohjanTeko and PohjanGeo that provide earthworks construction and planning services.
+Due to the acquisitions of 2017 and 2018, DEN can now offer, under one roof, all services related to building a home, from planning to site preparation, and every step of the way until a completed turnkey single-family home is ready.
+In addition to services related to building single-family homes, the group also provides services related to leisure homes, and multifunctional premises for both businesses and private customers.
+In 2018, the group also expanded its Talliosake business and began to offer rental and real estate management services, making the service even more comprehensive.

-Adjusted EBITDA almost doubled and rose to EUR 14.4 million, or 9.8 percent of the company’s turnover.
-Non-recurring items resulting from transaction costs related to acquisitions and their fair value allocation amounted to EUR 9.4 million.
-In 2017, reported EBITDA was EUR 5.0 million (7.4), or 3.4 percent (10.0) of the turnover.
+Adjusted EBITDA was EUR 8.5 million, or 4.4 percent of the company’s turnover.
+Non-recurring items resulting from transaction costs related to acquisitions and their fair value allocation amounted to EUR 3.7 million.
+In 2018, reported EBITDA was EUR 4.9 million, or 2.5 percent of the turnover.

 DEN Group also took further steps in its internationalization process, and the first construction projects in Sweden based on the Talliosake concept were launched in March 2018.
-At Finnlamelli, the share of exports was approximately 32 % of the turnover of Finnlamelli in 2017.
+At Finnlamelli, the share of exports was 29 % of the turnover in 2018.
 Finnlamelli’s main markets are Finland, Japan, Russia, and the United States.

 DEN Group’s consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS).